covalenthq/refiner/docs/metrics.md

 # Metrics collection and reporting

-`rudder` is enabled with metrics collection via prometheus.
+`Rudder` is enabled with metrics collection via prometheus.

 ## Config